thisishaoqian/haoqian.info/_posts/2023-06-10-money-creation.md

 <figcaption align = "center"><b>Figure 6: The trend of dollar's base money supply.</b></figcaption>
 </figure>

 One of the reasons is due to money creation.
 Whenever money is created, the system also creates its by-product, liability, in the form of debt.
 Any entity has an obligation to repay the debt with interest.
-However, whenever a debt is settled, the money and the principle of the debt are canceled out in the balance sheet (money is essentially an IOU, and it disappears when the debt is repaid), but not its interest.
+However, whenever a debt is settled, the money and the principal of the debt are canceled out in the balance sheet (money is essentially an IOU, and it disappears when the debt is repaid), but not its interest.
 Since fiat money is only legal tender to settle the debt, the interest payment needs future money to repay, and the process of creating the future money induces more interest needed to repay, which requires even more money to settle the debt in the future, resulting in even more interests needed to repay.
 This process goes forever and must go forever.

 ## Money is not wealth

 From an individual point of view, money is wealth you can directly spend.
 However, from an entire system point of view, money is not wealth.
-When we sum up the balance sheets of all the entities in the system, the money we created is canceled with the principle of debt, but not the interests; thus, the money we have today, in fact, creates the negative net value of wealth for our society.
+When we sum up the balance sheets of all the entities in the system, the money we created is canceled with the principal of debt, but not the interests; thus, the money we have today, in fact, creates the negative net value of wealth for our society.

 But then, how is overall wealth created?
 In this series's next blog post, we will explore it.